Section 1—What is ADHD Coaching?

 Written Exam

-Once these requirements are met, you will complete an open book written exam to demonstrate your knowledge of ADHD and ADHD coaching.
+Once these requirements are met, you will complete an open book multiple-choice exam to demonstrate your knowledge of ADHD and ADHD coaching.

 Associate ADHD MentorCoach (AAMC)